telerik/kendo-ui-core/docs/kendo.mobile.faq.md

+## What is Kendo UI Mobile?
+Kendo UI Mobile is a complete mobile framework that automatically adapts the look and feel of mobile applications to the platform they are used on (iOS, Android, or BlackBerry).
+Thanks to the adaptive rendering, mobile apps built with Kendo UI look iOS-ish on iOS, Android-ish on Android, etc. without any additional code required.

+Kendo UI Mobile consists of foundamental mobile framework extensions such as layouts, views, etc. as well as a set of UI widgets including buttons, scrollers, navigation widgets, and more.

 ## Why would I choose Kendo UI Mobile vs jQuery Mobile?
 In the simplest terms, there are two ways we provide extended benefit and a differentiated approach than jQuery Mobile.
 First, Kendo UI Mobile is a cohesive mobile framework for all of your HTML/JS development, whereas jQuery Mobile is primarily focused on UI (and mostly mobile UI at that).
 Kendo UI provides core framework components, like templating, MVVM, validation, and a data source, as well as UI for mobile touch interfaces.